kawaiipantsu/tpotce-fullscreen-attackmap/README.md

 We all know this - Especially if you work in a SOC or with security in general.
 A lot of times to help outsiders or the un-initiated to understand how much noise, filth and unwanted traffic and attacks are going on in the universe at all times.
 It can be a very good and healty experience for them to see what a "live" attack map like this looks like in action.

 This is also why i needed a more reliable and customizable version of this attack map.
-Simply as i needed to be able to showcase this "separately" from my t-pot installation/host but also as something that needed to run 24/7 on a remote monitor that i would not have to mico-mangage or hear about breaking :)
+Simply as i needed to be able to showcase this "separately" from my t-pot installation/host but also as something that needed to run 24/7 on a remote monitor that i would not have to micromanage or hear about breaking :)

 ## What changes have i made ?